-Currently, the earnings threshold is set at £25,725 a year, £2,143 a month and £494 a week for English and Welsh undergraduate students (£18,935 for Scottish and Northern Irish students).
+Currently, the earnings threshold is set at £27,295 a year, £2,274 a month and £524 a week for English and Welsh undergraduate students (£27,660 for Scottish and £22.015 for Northern Irish students).
 This is the point at which they'll begin to pay back 9% of what they're earning over the threshold.
 Earning less than that?
 Then they won't pay anything back.

 Once your child starts repaying their loan, it will be automatically collected through PAYE, so they won't be able to fall behind on their repayments.

-While the loans do accrue interest, any outstanding debt still owed after 30 years is written off, meaning it's not always worth helping your child pay back their loan early.
+While the loans do accrue interest, any outstanding debt still owed after 40 years is written off, meaning it's not always worth helping your child pay back their loan early.

 Student loans won't appear on their credit file either.